Contact

 Sponsors and Task Developers: HF Sinclair, NAVFAC EXWC

-Your team is challenged to design your choice of open-source sensors to answer a community need.
+Your team is challenged to design your choice of open-source environmental monitors to answer a community need.
 Teams are encouraged to consider the needs of economically challenged communities that may be exposed to health and/or environmental hazards.
 The sensors should be easily reproducable at low cost.

 WERC-Red-Bucket-06